CNRS-DSI-Dev/user_share_guest/README.md

 The time before deleting an inactive account can be defined in the administration

-2 CRON must be placed for :
+3 CRON can be placed for :
+- check the activity of the guests (verify)
 - Delete inactive guest accounts (clean)
 - Send statistics (mail) to the accounts having shared files to guests

+These jobs can be launch on admin page

 ## Installation

 Copy / Past the application's folder to your app folder On Owncloud, enable the application on "setting/apps"

-/!\ WARNING : The applications "files" and "files_sharing" must be enabled to make "user_share_guest" work

 ## Config